 Probiotics for candida is one way to promote gut balance.
 One reason is that probiotic bacteria produce lactic acid that lowers the pH (more acidic) in the gut and mouth, which improves the environment.
 People with candida overgrowth has a higher pH (less acidic) which promotes yeast growth.
 Therefore, probiotics and candida are antagonists, on opposite sides.

 - Hyperbiotics: some report good success

 - Bio-Kult: designed for candida

 The lactobacilli probiotic bacteria strains have proven effective for candida.
 In several studies done in 2010 and 2012, Lactobacilli plantarum, Lactobacillus rhamnosus and Lactobacillus reuteri proved very effective to prevent candida.
 Probiotic bacteria effectively killed off the yeast.
 (References end of post.)

-Fermented foods contain different probiotic bacteria species.
+Fermented foods contain different bacteria species.
 Most often they include the lactobacilli used in the studies above.
 Therefore, fermented vegetables, yogurt or kefir are all good choices.
 Probiotic foods help rebalance the gut, lower the pH, and add good bacteria and enzymes.

 To control candida requires resolute action and compliance.
 Sufferers need to control the reasons behind the yeast infection to prevent it from growing out of control again.
-Many report success by depriving candida of nourishment and promoting a healthy (lower) pH in the gut.
+Many report success by depriving candida of nourishment and promoting a healthy acidity level in the gut.

 What to avoid

 - Candida loves sugars and carbs and need it to thrive.
 Specialists recommend avoiding foods like alcohol, bread, aged cheese, mushrooms, dried fruit, nuts, ketchup, soy sauce, BBQ sauce, dressings, fruit juices, soda, pasta etc.

 - Avoid harmful chemicals found in skin care products, food and in the environment (as passive smoking).
 Such toxins can weaken the body’s defence mechanisms.

 - Avoid stress!
 It triggers reactions in the body that undermine efforts to reduce candida.

 What to try first

 - A good, multi-strain probiotic supplement

 - Oregano oil.
 Studies (and many users) confirm that 2-6 dropp per day for 10 days is extremely effective.

 - Cystus incanus tea (Rockrose).
 Contains high levels of powerful antifungal substances.
 Start off slow; drink for a few months.